Quick and easy DIY Mod Podge craft requiring just a few supplies to make a large hot plate.

 Aside from the 12 x 12 tile, there are different size ceramic tiles that you can use.
 The small 4 x 4 tiles make great coasters.
 You can usually find them for less than $0.20 each.
 There is also a medium 8 x 8 size tile, which goes for about $0.50 each.
 That is the size I use most often in my kitchen as a hot plate.

-If you give this craft a try, please share a photo in the comments below.
+If you give this craft a try, please share a photo on Instagram and tag @coolbeanliving.
 I’d love to see your creation!